Flow0823/hugo.github.io/content/authors/Zhijingyi/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'fanxy36@mail2.sysu.edu.cn'
+email: 'zhijy3@mail2.sysu.edu.cn'

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Researchers
-  - 2023
+  - 2024
 ---

-（自我介绍，需删除括号里面的字）
-Xinyu Fan is a master's student in Epidemiology and Medical Statistics.
-His current research focuses on collecting objective physiological behavioral data form older adults through wearables (like smart bands), and mining the complex associations between these behaviors and cognitive health of older adults.
-He is familiar with common statistical methods and their applications, and is good at mining databases.
-In his free time, he enjoys reading history books, watching documentaries, playing football and table tennis, and experiencing the fun of being a geek.
+Jingyi Zhi is a second-year Master's student in the Department of Epidemiology and Health Statistics at the School of Public Health, Sun Yat-sen University (SYSU).
+As a member of the ELDERS research team led by Professor Liao Jing, her research primarily focuses on applying health economics and behavioral economics methodologies to the design and evaluation of strategies for the early prevention and intervention management of dementia.
+Within the team, she is primarily responsible for organizing and coordinating field investigations.